SemEval/semeval.github.io/index.md

 The 14th edition of SemEval features 12 tasks on topics ranging from lexical semantic change to offensive language in social media.

-It will take place September 13–14, 2020 in Barcelona, Spain, colocated with [COLING 2020](https://coling2020.org/).
+It will take place December 12-13, 2020 in Barcelona, Spain, colocated with [COLING 2020](https://coling2020.org/).

 ## [SemEval-2021](https://semeval.github.io/SemEval2021/)